Country:

 Based on Sections 8 and 8a of the AML Act, there are two self-sufficient ways of verifying an individual customer's identity:

-- where the onboarding is conducted remotely either (i) in accordance with the eIDAS Regulation and the Act on Electronic Identification or (ii) as otherwise explicitly permitted under the Bank Act, in which case no subsequent address verification measures are mentioned ("e-KYC option").
+where the onboarding is conducted remotely either (i) in accordance with the eIDAS Regulation and the Act on Electronic Identification or (ii) as otherwise explicitly permitted under the Bank Act, in which case the address

 Is it permissible to use document-free methods for address verification?